AweSkyBear/fp-switch-on/README.md

 // prints `pause command`
 handlePlayerCommand('pause')

-// or - if you are not providing all options - const handlePlayerCommand2 = switchOnPartial<TCommand>({
+// or - if you are not providing all options as paths (`switchOnPartial`) const handlePlayerCommand2 = switchOnPartial<TCommand>({
   start: () => {
     console.log('start command !')